studio

 To call activities generated from web services multiple times inside a loop, create a separate workflow from the main library file, and invoke the service method there.
 In the main workflow, use the Invoke Workflow File activity inside a For Each activity, and invoke the previously created workflow.

-For more details about generated activities from web services, check out this page.
+For more details about generated activities from web services, see Activities Generated from Web Services.

 Importing Namespaces